-Gail has served as the Indigenous Director on the Board of the Canadian Partnership Against Cancer.
+Ms. Turner has served as the Indigenous Director on the Board of the Canadian Partnership Against Cancer.
 She is a recent recipient of the Labradorians of Distinction Award for services to health and community.
 As a senior she has a growing interest in senior wellness, access to appropriate home care and long- term care when needed and ageing in place.

-Susie is a proud Métis Citizen of Métis Nation British Columbia and a dedicated representative of her region and communities.
-Susie has been serving her region and Métis communities as the Métis Nation British Columbia Northwest Regional Director since 2012.
+Susie Hooper is a proud Métis Citizen of Métis Nation British Columbia and a dedicated representative of her region and communities.
+Ms. Hooper has been serving her region and Métis communities as the Métis Nation British Columbia Northwest Regional Director since 2012.
 She also serves as the Minister of Health and Minister of Employment & Training with the Métis Nation British Columbia.
 Prior to this, Susie held the position of the Métis Women’s Regional Representative.

-Susie’s tireless support and efforts through her volunteer work with and for her communities has been recognized by the Mayor of Smithers, BC, His Worship, Taylor Bachrach when she received the Citizen/Volunteer of the year award in 2016, at the Smithers Chamber of Commerce Community and Business Awards 2016.
+Ms. Hooper’s tireless support and efforts through her volunteer work with and for her communities has been recognized by the Mayor of Smithers, BC, His Worship, Taylor Bachrach when she received the Citizen/Volunteer of the year award in 2016, at the Smithers Chamber of Commerce Community and Business Awards 2016.

-Health Equity advisors
+Health equity advisors

 Health Equity Advisors guide the Partnership’s efforts to achieve equitable access to quality cancer care for all people in Canada.